Batak, Bulgaria April, 1876

 Through Bulgaria’s constant remembrance, thousands of Jews were saved during WWII.

 Remembrance like this his can serve as a healing remedy for America as well.
+Remembering our painful past can help prevent us from turning around and making the same mistakes on others.

 I believe that one of the purposes for the sacrificial system in the Old Testament was to serve as a reminder that “the wages of sin is death” (Rom 6:23).
 God knew the hearts of men could become hardened, that’s one of the reasons God ordered sacrifices.
 These sacrifices were meant to keep our hearts soft.
 These were a foreshadow of the animal without blemish that would suffer and die on our behalf.
 They had nothing to do with the wickedness in our hearts.